 In the production of vocal-symphonic works Inga Slubovska-Kancevica has collaborated with such conductors as Karel Mark Chichon, John Storgårds, Andres Mustonen, Jüri Alperten, Nikolai Alexeev, Zbigniew Graca, Modestas Pitrenas, Gintaras Rinkevičius, Māris Sirmais, Sigvards Kļava, Mārtiņš Ozoliņš, Andris Poga etc. She has sung in such works as Honegger’s The Dance of the Dead, Mozart’s Requiem and Exultate jubilate, J.S.
 Bach’s Mass in B minor and Magnificat, Brahm’s German Requiem, Tippett’s A Child of Our Time etc.

-She has performed in Denmark, Russia, Lithuania, Estonia, Poland, Hungary, Germany, Canada, Spain, Rumania, Monaco, USA and Great Britain.
+She has performed in Denmark, Russia, Lithuania, Estonia, Poland, Hungary, Germany, Canada, Spain, Rumania, Monaco, USA, Great Britain, Greece and Turkey.